Lorenzinco/Practical-Network-Defense-Homeworks/homework_1/notes.md

 2. firewall rules:
    1. created float rule for the traffic towards the proxy from any, on both firewalls
    2. created rule on DMZ to allow the http/s traffic on egress from proxy, on main firewall
+3. did the tests and took screenshots for documentation